SumoLogic/sumologic-documentation/docs/apm/rum/index.md

 XHR technique is quite often used in Single-Page Apps (apps that load the page once and then provide all interaction and navigation without loading more documents).
 Therefore having support for XHR is a key enabler to support SPA browser applications.

-### Single-Page Apps / Navigation (route change) support
+#### Navigation (Route Change) Support

 Another browsing technique used by Single-Page Apps is a special way of handling page navigation (e.g., clicking on links, buttons) called route change.
-It is basically a way to navigate to a new page/view without a need to load a new document.
+It is basically a way to navigate to a new page/view without having to load a new document.
 Every time we open a new tab in Sumo, we do a route change (but we are not loading the whole document at the same time).
 Such actions typically also generate some XHR calls in the background.

 What we do with this is:
 * Create a special type of user actions called route_changes with the name of the page that is being opened (i.e., “Route to [https://service.us2.sumologic.com/ui#/search/*](https://service.us2.sumologic.com/ui#/search/*)”)
-* Show these actions as 3rd type of action next to document loads and xhr requests
+* Show these actions as third type of action next to document loads and XHR requests
 * Measure same type of metrics for them as for XHR requests
 * Allow drill-down via EI to specific traces that explain full process of loading and execution of each such transaction

 <img src={useBaseUrl('img/rum/nav-action.png')} alt="Real User Monitoring" />

-### Tracing browser freeze times: Longtask delays metrics
+### Tracing Browser Freeze Times

-[Longtasks](https://github.com/w3c/longtasks) indicate the main browser UI thread is locked for extended periods (greater than 50 milliseconds) and block other critical tasks (including user input) from being executed.
-If that happens for extended time, the user perceives this as a “freezed browser” that affects experience, even if the communication with the backend has completed a long time ago.
-RUM 2.0 automatically captures such events and:
+This section describes how to measure [Longtask delays](https://github.com/w3c/longtasks), which is when the main browser UI thread becomes locked for extended periods (greater than 50 milliseconds) and blocks other critical tasks (including user input) from being executed.

+This impacts the user's experience; they can perceive this as a "frozen browser”, even if the communication with the backend has long been completed.
+RUM automatically captures such events and:
 * Displays them as individual spans marking how long the browser was frozen
 * Aggregate the above data into two metrics:
    * Longtask delay: average duration of longtask span